Eagles vs. Giants predictions: Our writers make their picks for Week 7′s rivalry game

 It feels like we’re on our way to watching another ugly game Sunday, an adjective that seems synonymous with Eagles football right now.

 Someone has to win, though.
-The Eagles have the talent advantage, but the Giants have the player, Lawrence, that could be the biggest game-changer.
+The Eagles have the talent advantage, but the Giants have the player, Lawrence, who could be the biggest game-changer.
 Still, you’d probably rather be the Eagles heading into Sunday.

 Prediction: Eagles 23, Giants 17